rcabell/dag-problem/README.md

 <em>Fig. 3: A bit-array representation of an adjacency list.</em>
 </p>

-In this exercise, our objective is to write a function in C/C++ that will determine whether a digraph is a dag.
+In this exercise, our objective is to write a function in Fortran that will determine whether a digraph is a dag.
 The main driver program, which is provided in the file `main.c`, takes as a command-line argument the name of a file containing a representation of a digraph and reads the graph into an array of `uint32_t`